BLOG

 1. Salesforce Optimizer

 You can run the Salesforce Optimizer report to spot the functionality that can be improved.
-It evaluates sharing rules, field usage, profile assignments, unassigned permission sets, unused reports, etc. Not only will you have a list sorted by type, but also the statuses to help you prioritize your future actions.
+It evaluates sharing rules, field usage, profile assignments, unassigned permission sets, unused reports, etc.

 Salesforce Optimizer Report